djordan-arief/aws-application-2023/journal/week4.md

 # to connect to your rds instance using the connection url
 psql postgresql://<your-db-username>:<your-db-password>@<your-rds-instance-endpoint>:<your-db-port>/<your-db-name>

-Note: you must add your ip address to your security group
+Note: you must add your ip address to your security group as an inbound rule

 # bash scripting
 create a bin folder in the backend-flask directory